LearnWeb3DAO/Junior-Track/Indexing-Contract-Data-TheGraph.md

 }
 ```

-As you can see we created a `GraphQL` query where we said we want a `game` object where data is ordered by Id(which is the gameId) in decending order and we want the first game from this ordered data
+As you can see we created a `GraphQL` query where we said we want a `game` object where data is ordered by Id(which is the gameId) in descending order and we want the first game from this ordered data

-Lets simplify this with an example: Suppose you have three game objects stored inside the `The Graph's` node.
+Let's simplify this with an example: Suppose you have three game objects stored inside the `The Graph's` node.

 ```json
      {